Litter in Our Nation’s Waterways and Communities

 Diving Deep and Stopping Litter at Its Source

 Litter enters waterways in a variety of ways: wind and rain can carry loose trash to storm drains and later to creeks and rivers, some communities lack ample and/or accessible waste removal services, and in some cases, litter accumulates from illegal dumping.
-For over three years River Network has partnered with the Coca-Cola Foundation through their World Without Waste program to help local groups address litter at its source by creating collaborative and sustainable, long-term solutions.
+For over three years River Network has partnered with the Coca-Cola Foundation to help local groups address litter at its source by creating collaborative and sustainable, long-term solutions.
 Using a stepwise process our local partners develop a litter management plan, install a litter capture device, use collected litter data to find the source(s) of litter, and implement a behavior change campaign geared toward a specific audience, and secure long-term funding.

 To find and address the source(s) of litter, it requires careful research, observation and planning.
 As the foundation of this work, our local partners use River Network’s Waste in Our Waters: A Community Toolkit for Aquatic Litter Removal to identify litter hotspots throughout their community and to develop a litter management plan.
 Guided by their research, local partners install and maintain an in-stream litter capture device that essentially stops litter in its tracks until it is collected and disposed of properly.
 Beyond improving waterways, the collected litter is used to inform local partners, government employees, and local communities where potential litter sources exist.
 New this year, and to go one step further with this program, our partners will develop and implement a behavior change campaign (see here for an example from our partner, Impact by Design) geared toward a specific audience and a specific source of litter.